 In 2006 and 2011, the Congolese people voted in the country's first multi-party elections since 1966.
-Participation was strong: in 2011, for example, about 60% of voters turned out to choose between 11 presidential candidates and nearly 19,000 candidates for the National Assembly.
+Participation was strong: in 2011, for example, about 60% of voters turned out to choose between 11 presidential candidates and nearly 19,000 candidates for the National Assembly (NA).
 Despite these promising signs and an absence of widespread election-related violence, technical and logistical issues and reports of intimidation raised questions about the results.

-According to the official tally, President Kabila won re-election in 2011 with 49% of the vote, while his party and its allies won 260 of 500 seats (52%) in the National Assembly.
+According to the official tally, President Kabila won re-election in 2011 with 49% of the vote, while his party, the People's Party for Reconstruction and Democracy (PPRD), and its allies won 260 of 500 seats (52%) in the NA.
 Kabila faced criticism during the election over his government's decision to end runoff voting, which occurs when no presidential candidate receives more than 50% of the vote.
-With Kabila ineligible for reelection in 2018, the Union for Democracy and Social Progress (UDPS) candidate, Felix Tshisekedi, won the 2018 election.
+With Kabila ineligible for re-election in 2018, the Union for Democracy and Social Progress (UDPS) candidate, Felix Tshisekedi, won the 2018 election.
 In 2023, he won again with 73% of the vote.
-The UDPS currently holds 69 seats in the National Assembly, giving Tshisekedi a comfortable parliamentary majority with no other party holding more than 19%.
+The UDPS currently holds 41 seats in the NA and 15 in the Senate, while the PPRD now holds 62 seats in the NA and no seats in the Senate.